myllynen/rhel-performance-guide/README.md

 Many of the tuned profiles set these up properly for most cases.
 As stated above, do *not* apply any of these tunables blindly!
-Also note that the values shown below are either RHEL or tuned defaults, not values that would work optimally everywhere!
+Also note that many of the values shown below are either RHEL or tuned defaults, not values that would work optimally everywhere!

 For larger applications refer to vendor documentation for exact recommendations and consider application parameter tuning as well.